DeKUT-DSAIL/arm-dev-summit/bioacoustics/raspi-ssh-env-setup.md

 ```

-To update the Raspberry Pi, clone this repository into the Raspberry Pi by running the following line either on the command line:
+To create a virtual environment, clone this repository into the Raspberry Pi by running the following line on the command line:
 ```cpp
 git clone https://github.com/kiariegabriel/bioacoustics-env.git
 ```